bimobject/docs/docs/documentation/factory/creating-a-factory.md

 # Creating a factory

-This guide will walk you through the process of creating a factory in Eando X.
+This article will go through all the steps of creating a factory entity in Eando X.

 ## Creating a new factory